 The FCC regulates the broadcast of obscene, indecent and profane programming.
 (For more information, see our guide on obscene, indecent and profane broadcasts.)
 Because obscenity is not protected by the First Amendment, it is prohibited on cable, satellite and broadcast TV and radio.
 However, the rules on indecency and profanity do not apply to cable, satellite TV and satellite radio because they are subscription services.

 What if I have comments or concerns about a specific broadcast?

-All comments and/or concerns about a specific broadcast should be directed, in writing, to the stations and networks involved so that the people responsible for making the programming decisions can become better informed about audience opinions.
+All comments and/or concerns about a specific broadcast should be directed to the stations and networks involved.